Remembering The 3 Malaysians Who Lost Their Lives In The 9/11 Tragedy

 According to an archived story by AsiaOne, Vijayashanker, fondly known as Vijay, could have escaped via the emergency staircase with his colleagues but stayed behind to help his injured manager on the way down.

-Vijay's father said he was a great companion to him, and they would often play jokes on each other and drink together, and although he lived half a world away from home, he called his parents every day and visited them when he could.
+Vijay's father said he was a great companion to him, and they would often play jokes on each other and drink together, and although he lived half a world away from home, he called his parents every day and visited them whenever he could.

 After his death, Vijay's parents commemorated him by publishing a biography, The Perfect Son, depicting how he had grown into a caring and loving man.